ehalsmer/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is an object oriented representation of the webpage, in which each html element becomes a node.
+We can manipulate the DOM with a scripting language such as Javascript.

 2. What is an event?

+An event is anything that takes place in the DOM, either user-generated (such as click or mouseover) or by API, such as on page load, after an animation completes, etc.

 3. What is an event listener?

+An object that handles an event in the DOM.
+Typically this is a function, and can be added to a target with .addEventListener().

 4. Why would we convert a NodeList into an Array?

+So that we can use array methods such as map, filter, reduce, etc. Note that .forEach is already available for use on NodeLists.

 5. What is a component?

+A component is a modular, reusable piece of a webpage, built so that its styling and functionality are independent of other parts of the webpage.
+Javascript takes in data and delivers a component version of it.
+In today's example, that data is static HTML.
+We may use components for anything that will be repeated, such as navbars, menus, etc.

 ### Git Set up